 Coffee Was Originally Decaffeinated Using What Toxic Chemical?

-There’s a long history of humanity using a compound for something only to discover, often times years after the fact, that the compound isn’t so healthy for us to handle, burn, use on our bodies, or ingest.
+There’s a long history of humanity using a compound for something only to discover, oftentimes years after the fact, that the compound isn’t so healthy for us to handle, burn, use on our bodies, or ingest.
 The history of coffee production is no exception to that rule as the first commercial decaffeination process relied on benzene.
-Yes that benzene, the highly carcinogenic crude-oil derived hydrocarbon that is a critical component in gasoline, styrene foam, and as a precursor to nylon production.
+Yes, that benzene, the highly carcinogenic crude-oil derived hydrocarbon that is a critical precursor component in gasoline, styrene foam, and nylon production.

-In 1903 German coffee merchant and inventor Ludwig Roselius developed the world’s first commercially viable coffee decaffeination process.
+In 1903, German coffee merchant and inventor Ludwig Roselius developed the world’s first commercially viable coffee decaffeination process.
 This process, known as the Roselius Process, involved steaming green coffee beans with acidified water and then washing them with a solvent solution of benzene to remove the caffeine from the beans before the roasting process.
-Concerns over the use of benzene in the process eventually led to a phaseout and subsequent replacement with ethyl acetate (a low-toxicity and naturally occurring organic solvent derived from fruit).
+Concerns over the use of benzene in the process eventually led to a phaseout and subsequent replacement with ethyl acetate (a low-toxicity and naturally occurring organic solvent derived from fruit) and dichloromethane.